frenchchoco/motomulti/README.md

-# fuck danny

-oops no more updates.
-FUCK DANNY AND FUCK MOTOSWAP

 # motomulti

 A Motoswap Testnet farmer.
 Based on https://github.com/sanjaybuddapar/motogiga which is based on https://github.com/cryptosalomao/urabalu.

-# A Message

-I got banned from all the official Motoswap Telegram groups for making the following tweet: https://twitter.com/fluffmoney/status/1782036629424673036

-Everything in the tweet is 100% factual and comes from the devs themselves.
-This is the first written post on X on the matter AFAIK.
-Don't ask me why the devs didn't make an announcement post of all this...
-It was allegedly "mentioned in X Spaces" (months after the token had been created with the fixed supply, BTW), but I (and many others) don't have the time to listen to all the Spaces on X.

 # Extra features compared to motogiga